Q&A

 Plaza and open space

-Open space as a proportion of the site overall is calculated as area of the redevelopment project site that is open to the general public, such as plazas, green space, pedestrian pathways, and other space that is integrated with such locations (such green space includes areas subject to restricted access for administrative reasons), against the area of the entire redevelopment project site.
+Open space as a proportion of the site overall is calculated as area of the redevelopment official web site that is open to the general public, such as plazas, green space, pedestrian pathways, and other space that is integrated with such locations (such green space includes areas subject to restricted access for administrative reasons), against the area of the entire redevelopment official web site.
 Please note that the currently walled-off rubber baseball ground area is not included in open space because it is used on a reservation basis and as a temporary venue for events.

 Under the redevelopment plan, we intend to expand space devoted to locations that enable unrestricted access, irrespective of facility use.
 Jingu Gaien currently has fences and barriers around each facility, which means that locations offering unrestricted passage and plaza spaces are limited.
 For instance, it is not possible to gain unrestricted access from the Four Rows of Ginkgo Trees to Stadium Street.
 Subsequent to development, pathways enabling access in all directions (north, south, east, west) will be available, allowing for greater freedom of movement.
 This together with new plaza space centered on Central Plaza and a plaza in front of the picture gallery will result in the creation of a place where visitors are able to relax amidst different types of greenery.